adapter-hub/adapters/docs/training.md

 Training a task adapter module on a dataset only requires minor modifications compared to training the entire model.
 Suppose we have an existing script for training a Transformer model.
-In the following, we will use HuggingFace's [run_glue.py](https://github.com/Adapter-Hub/adapters/blob/main/examples/pytorch/text-classification/run_glue.py) example script for training on the GLUE benchmark.
+In the following, we will use Hugging Face's [run_glue.py](https://github.com/Adapter-Hub/adapters/blob/main/examples/pytorch/text-classification/run_glue.py) example script for training on the GLUE benchmark.
 We go through all required changes step by step:

 ### Step A - Parse `AdapterArguments`